ibm-cloud-docs/vpc/data-security.md

 To ensure that you can securely manage your data when you use {{site.data.keyword.vpc_full}}, it's important to know exactly what data is stored and encrypted and how you can delete any stored personal data.
 Data encryption with your own root keys is available by using a supported key management service (KMS).
 {: shortdesc}

 {{site.data.keyword.vpn_vpc_short}} does not store any customer data other than what is required to configure VPN gateways, connections, and policies.
 Data that is transmitted through a VPN gateway is not encrypted by IBM.
 Data about your specific VPN and policy configurations are encrypted in transit and at rest.
-VPN configuration data is deleted upon your request through API or User Interface.
+VPN configuration data is deleted upon your request through the API or in the console.

 ## How your data is stored and encrypted in VPC
 {: #data-storage}